 There are of course limitations and weakness.
 Not everyone is “coachable”.
 Some people are not motivated to learn, nor are they inclined to reflecting on their work.
 Also, not everyone has the temperament or wants to be a manager coach, which requires a willingness to let go of some control and to help others develop.
 Coaching requires a precise skill-set so training has to be of such a quality that it will enable managers to easily deploy coaching as needed and differentiate between the various aspects of their role (supervising, directing, teaching, mentoring, coaching).

 Coaching, the leadership style for the 21st century

 In conclusion, organisations that adopt a coaching culture and train their managers to exhibit coaching skills have found a highly effective leadership style that produces excellent performance results while also improving organisational climate.

-The demise of the traditional command and control mode left a vacuum in terms of what ideal management behaviours managers can really display on a daily basis.
+The demise of the traditional command and control mode left a vacuum.
+Manager are unsure of what ideal management behaviours they should display on a daily basis.
 From management by objectives, to vague notions of democratic or participatory leadership, to supposedly horizontal organisations, managers have been at a loss on what they should actually do in practice to empower employees while still controlling outcomes for which they are held accountable.

 Developing coaching skills is an elegant way to resolve this dilemma.
-Coaching managers demonstrate a leadership style that is adapted to the 21st century and a workforce that expects to be valued, empowered and actively involved in the greater purpose of the organisations they work for.
+Managers who coach have a leadership style that is adapted to the 21st century with its workforce that expects to be valued, empowered and actively involved in the greater purpose of the organisations they work for.